fuzious/NoMoss/README.md

 ### How it works:
 It utilizes the brute-force algorithm of the technique to create a NoMoss clone of the original code.
+<br>I am continuously trying to improve the algorithms of No-moss further so that it becomes almost impossible for a MOSS detector to detect plagiarism.

 ---